tomdionysus/bpks/README.md

 ## Status / TODO

-bpks is ALPHA and should not be used in production.
+bpks is currently ALPHA and should not be used in production.
 The major missing component is a real free space manager (allocator/deallocator) for blocks.

 Done: